kevin-klein1/pdf_to_audio/README.md

-PDF audio Parser V1 🎧
+PDF to Audio Parser 🎧

 This is a simple script that converts pdf to mp3 audio using Google's text to voice API.
 This current verison has a limit about an hour of audio per request due to Google's API limit.